DannielWhatever/dannielwhatever.github.io/about.md

 permalink: /about/
 ---

 Passionate about technology and programming.
-I currently work as Digital Architect in Banco Estado.
+I currently work as Digital Architect in Banco Estado (CL).

 Through these time in software, I have acquired knowledge in areas such cloud computing, continuous delivery, microservices, among others.